Timonwa/timonwa/README.md

 # Hi there! 👋

-I'm Timonwa, a Frontend Engineer and Technical Writer from Lagos, Nigeria.
+I'm Timonwa, a Software Developer and Technical Writer from Lagos, Nigeria.

 ### What I Do
-- **Frontend Development**: Building and maintaining responsive, user-friendly web applications.
+- **Web Development**: Building and maintaining responsive, user-friendly web applications.
 - **Technical Writing**: Creating clear, concise, and easy-to-follow tutorials, how-to guides, and technical documentations.
 - **Open Source**: Passionate about actively building and contributing to open source projects.